Wibble199/FoundryVTT-Grid-Aware-Auras/docs/automation.md

 ## Macros

 This automation executes the provided macro under certain triggers.
-Note that this macro is executed for all players that are currently on the scene.
+Note that this macro is executed for all players that are currently on the scene (provided the player has permission to execute the macro).

+If you only wish the macros to execute on some user's clients, either configure the ownership of the macro so that the user cannot access it or add a guard to your macro script to check the current user.

 All macros are called with the following parameters: